linode/docs/docs/networking/vpn/set-up-a-hardened-openvpn-server.md

 {: .note }
 >
->If you would prefer a stronger 4096 bit PEM, it will take longer to generate but otherwise incur unnoticeable overhead during connections on modern equipment.
-Replace `2048` in the command above with `4096`.
->
 >To permanently change the default DH PEM size, edit the bit lengths in `vars` and `server.conf`.
-Then recreate the file.
-The DH PEM file can be arbitrarily deleted and regenerated with no changes needed to server or client settings.
+Then, recreate the file.
+The DH PEM file can be arbitrarily deleted and regenerated without needing to change server or client settings.

 ### Harden OpenVPN

 An OpenVPN connection consists of two flow channels between the server and clients: the *Control Channel* and the *Data Channel*.
 A client connects to the server by initiating a TLS session over the control channel, in which credentials are exchanged between server and clients to establish the data channel.
 The data channel is the encrypted pipeline in which all traffic between server and clients is then transmitted.

-We'll make some further changes and additions to `server.conf` to strengthen the cryptography used in both channels and restrict the OpenVPN's daemon's privileges.
-With exception to steps 1 and 5 which go together, these settings can be applied independently of each other.
-If you feel that a certain step adds unnecessary complexity, feel free to skip it.
+Further changes to `server.conf` are made to strengthen the cryptography used in both channels and restrict the OpenVPN's daemon's privileges.
+These settings can be applied independently of each other, so if you feel that a certain step adds unnecessary complexity, feel free to skip it.

 1. Require a matching HMAC signature for all packets involved in the TLS handshake between the server and connecting clients.
 Packets without this signature are dropped.
 Uncomment (by removing the `;`) and edit the line: `tls-auth ta.key 0 # This file is secret`.